BitcoinDesign/Guide/guide/glossary.md

 ### Non-custodial / Custodial wallet

-A non-custodial wallet-product implies that the private key and/or recovery phrase is only known and exposed to the end-user.
-This means that transactions can never be made without the user’s permission.
-It also means that should the user forget or misplace their recovery phrase, the makers of the wallet-product are unable to help restore access to the funds in the bitcoin wallet.
-This guide is focused on non-custodial wallets.
+A non-custodial wallet-product implies that the private key and/or recovery phrase is in full control of the end-user.
+This means that transactions can never be made without the user's direct action.
+It also means that should the user forget or misplace their recovery phrase, wallet-product makers cannot help restore access to the funds in the bitcoin wallet. _This guide is focused on non-custodial wallets._

 With a custodial wallet-product, the users are not exposed to and in charge of securing the recovery phrase, often just requiring the users to sign in with their email and password.
 This means that the users have to trust the makers of the wallet-product to secure their recovery phrase and bitcoin.
 With a custodial wallet-product the makers of it are technically in control of their users funds.
 Most exchanges give users custodial wallets.